petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/using-liferay-docker-images.md

     INFO [main] org.apache.catalina.startup.Catalina.start Server startup in [xx,xxx] milliseconds
     ```

-    ```{note}
+    !!! note
         Memory, CPUs, and other Docker container resources are configurable.
 The `-m 8g` command arguments above set the container's memory limit to eight gigabytes.
 See the [Docker runtime options](https://docs.docker.com/config/containers/resource_constraints/) for details.
-    ```

 1. Sign in to Liferay at `<http://localhost:8080>` using the email address _test@liferay.com_ and the password _test_.